← Back to the course

 8. Optional feature modules (off by default; each extends the spec)

-• guardrails — the confidence gate itself is base (§5: distance > RETRIEVAL_MAX_DISTANCE → refusal, no model call, shared constant), so this module does not add it; it calibrates and exposes that threshold — measure precision/recall of the gate against the golden eval set, surface RETRIEVAL_MAX_DISTANCE as the tuned dial, and log the best distance on each refusal.
-It then adds the two guardrails the base path lacks: treat retrieved text as data (injection screen layered on the §5 already-delimited user turn) and a post-hoc groundedness check reusing the same Verdict judge (refuse/flag ungrounded answers; on the stream, judge the buffered final text and append a trailing event).
+• guardrails — the confidence gate itself is base (§5: distance > RETRIEVAL_MAX_DISTANCE → refusal, no model call, shared constant), so this module does not add it; it calibrates and exposes that threshold — measure precision/recall of the gate against the golden eval set (the sweep’s refuse-vs-answer labels come from expected_content == []: a case is should-refuse iff its expected_content is empty), surface RETRIEVAL_MAX_DISTANCE as the tuned dial, and log the best distance on each refusal.
+It then adds the two guardrails the base path lacks: treat retrieved text as data (injection screen layered on the §5 already-delimited user turn) and a post-hoc groundedness check reusing the same Verdict judge (refuse/flag ungrounded answers; on the stream, judge the buffered final text and append the trailing event: verdict frame defined in §5 — that canonical frame, not a module-invented one).

 Each feature step assumes the base build exists and stays mostly backend-agnostic (prompt + algorithm shared; wiring described in the AgentPrompt), forking to backend: only where real code differs.